nais/doc/docs/tutorials/hello-nais.md

 ### Visit your application
 On successful completion, we can view our application at `https://<MY-APP>.<MY-ENV>.<<tenant()>>.cloud.nais.io`

 Congratulations!
-You have now successfully deployed your first application to NAIS!
+You have now successfully deployed your first application to Nais!
 The next and most important step is to clean up after ourselves.

 ## :broom: Clean up